 The Amish do grow dill.
 It is a popular herb in Amish cuisine, and is used in a variety of dishes, including pickles, breads, and soups.
 Dill is also used in Amish medicinal practices.
 But dill can also be used in bread recipes and that is what we are focusing on today.

 There are a number of reasons why the Amish grow dill.
 First, it is a relatively easy herb to grow, and can be grown in a variety of climates.
 Second, dill is a versatile herb that can be used in a variety of dishes.
 Third, dill has a number of health benefits, including being anti-inflammatory and digestive.

 Here are some examples of Amish recipes that use dill:

 - Amish Dill Tea

 The Amish also use dill in their gardens to attract swallowtail butterflies.
 Swallowtail butterflies lay their eggs on dill plants, and the caterpillars that hatch from the eggs eat the dill leaves.
 Some old wives tales say that Amish believe that swallowtails are good luck, so they often plant dill in their gardens to attract them.
 I personally have not run into any Amish who feel these butterflies are good luck, but some people do espouse that.

 🥒 A Really Big Dill

 Overall, dill is a popular and important herb in Amish culture.
 It is grown for its culinary, medicinal, and aesthetic value.

-Dill is a popular plant found in Amish gardens.
-It's easy to grow, is used in pickling, but can also add some zip to other dishes, like this homemade Amish dilly bread.
+Dill is easy to grow, is used in pickling, but can also add some zip to other dishes, like this homemade Amish dilly bread.